Detail information about National Parks Nepal

 Rara is the smallest national park of Nepal; hold the country’s biggest lake expend 10.8 sq. km and scenically the most beautiful lake at an elevation of 2999m.
 Rara national park covers an area 106 sq. km; buffer zone 198 sq. km spreads mugu and jumla districts established in 1976 to conserve the unique beauty of Lake Rara and to protect the flora and fauna of the Humla – Jumla Karnali region.
 Best season to visit the park is March to May and Sept to Nov.

 Makalu barun national park was established in 1992 to protect Himalayan remarkable biodiversity.
 It is a living laboratory of mountain ecosystems on earth expand from sub tropical to alpine vegetation.
-National park host 47 varieties of orchids, 19 species of bamboos, 15 oaks, 87 species of medicinal herbs, 30 verities of rhododendron, 86 species of fodder trees and 48 species of primrose beside that 400 species of birds and verity of wild animals.
+This park host 47 varieties of orchids, 19 species of bamboos, 15 oaks, 87 species of medicinal herbs, 30 verities of rhododendron, 86 species of fodder trees and 48 species of primrose beside that 400 species of birds and verity of wild animals.
 Park covers an area 1500 sq. km; buffer zone 830 sq. km spreads Solukhumbu and Sankhusava districts.

 Shey Phoksundo is the largest national park of Nepal established in 1984 A.D highlights of the park are Kanjiroba Himal, Shey Monastery, Phoksundo Lake and Langu Gorge etc. Park covers an area 3,555 sq. km; buffer zone 1349 sq. km spreads Dolpa and Mugu districts in the Trans Himalayan region it is habitat of rare snow leopard, grey wolf, musk deer, Tibetan sheep, gazelle and wild yak.